China reports big jump in foreign capital inflows on reopening bets

-SHANGHAI, Jan 18 (Reuters) - Overseas investors increased their holdings of the Chinese bonds in December, snapping a record 10-month of outflows, while capital inflows are expected to continue into the new year, the country's foreign exchange regulator said.
+SHANGHAI, Jan 18 (Reuters) - Overseas investors increased their holdings of Chinese bonds in December, snapping a record 10-month spate of outflows, and capital inflows are expected to continue into the new year, the country's foreign exchange regulator said.

 Risk appetite improved and investor sentiment was boosted after Beijing abruptly dismantled most of its strict COVID-19 curbs in December and reopened borders earlier this month, fuelling expectations for a solid economic rebound this year.